everx-labs/ever-cli/README.md

 `<contract.abi.json>` - contract interface file.

-`Message` – the content of the message generated by the TONOS-CLI utility during message creation.
+`<message_text>` – the content of the message generated by the TONOS-CLI utility during message creation.
 It should be enclosed in double quotes.

 Example: